Weight Watchers Recipe of the Day: Apple Pear Compote with Honey and Maple Syrup

 And don't forget to try different kinds of pears, apples, honey and/or maple syrup to change up the flavor.

-If you’ve made this pear apple compote, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+If you've made this Fresh Fruit Compote, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

 Pear Apple Compote with Honey & Maple Syrup